shruti0085/594-AutoComplete/README.md

       > [The Fault in our Stars!](https://github.com/shruti0085/594-AutoComplete/blob/master/fault.txt)

       > [Catcher in the Rye](https://github.com/shruti0085/594-AutoComplete/blob/master/catcher.txt)

+5. Using the GUI: Please use mouse click to select the words from the suggested ones.
+If you press "enter" instead, previously typed string will disappear.
+Note that GUI was implemented by the third party which was allowed by Dr. Fouh.

-4. (Optional) Run Unit tests.
+6. (Optional) Run Unit tests.
 You can do this before step 1 or at any point, to make sure things are functioning properly.
 Simply run the `AutocompleteTest.java` from the IDE.

 ## Implementation Details